-The reason why employees have been unhappy for decades at work is rarely something that requires a quick fix: problems at work usually stem from the absence of empathy, a culture of power and fear, lack of transparency and absence of genuine acceptance, etc.
+The reason why employees have been unhappy for decades at work is rarely about something superficial: problems at work usually stem from the absence of empathy, a culture of power and fear, lack of transparency and absence of genuine acceptance, etc.

-Here’s an example of a change that can be extremely beneficial, or just superficial: being able to work from home part of the time.
+Here’s an example of a change that can be extremely beneficial, but has to be thoughtfully considered and implemented: being able to work from home part of the time.
 For some of you, that might make a huge difference: the team is great, you like your job, and now you even get to save time and money on commuting!

 But if a team lacks trust or leaders have a tendency to micromanage, less in-person interactions might not be much help at all.
 So suddenly being able to work from home might eliminate commuting, but it might also exacerbate already-existing problems.

 So whether you are a leader thinking about how to create a good workplace, or a job seeker looking for a new position, focus on substance and tune into what really matters, not just superficial fixes.
 Look for real change - change that goes to the core of what was not working, and that elevates the entire organization.